eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 Under no circumstances User approval to releasing data from their EUDI Wallet Instance SHOULD be construed as lawful grounds for the processing of personal data by the Relying Party or any other party.
-Relying Party or any party requesting or processing personal data from a EUDI Wallet Instance SHALL ensure that they have grounds for lawful processing that data, according to Article 6 of the GDPR.
+Relying Party or any party requesting or processing personal data from an EUDI Wallet Instance SHALL ensure that they have grounds for lawful processing that data, according to Article 6 of the GDPR.